- How to introduce a new puppy to your dog

 - Separate them at mealtimes

-- Top tips for introducing your dog to the cat:
+- Top tips for how to introduce dog to cat:

 Dogs usually make firm friends easily, and your pup will almost certainly love being around other canine companions.
 In fact, they’ll probably jump at the chance to play with any animal, including cats.
-Here is how to introduce your new dog to the other pets in the family.
+Here is how to introduce a dog to another dog or to the other pets in the family.

 As with any new experience for your pup, it’s important to introduce them to other pets carefully, to give their friendship the best possible start.
 But oftentimes this is easier said than done.
 An older dog can get territorial when they’ve stopped being the only four-legged member of the family.
 And a cat will let you know in no uncertain terms when they’re not happy with the new roommate.